• Skip to main content

 Béchamel:

 • Melt the butter in a medium sized saucepan on low heat.
-Add the flour and whisk it the butter until lump free and smooth.
+Add the flour and whisk the butter until lump free and smooth.
 Add a small amount of milk at a time (about 1/4 cup each time), whisking until smooth and combined between each interval.
 (Add 1/4 cup more than the suggested 2 cups to reach your desired consistency if you need too).
 Stir through salt to taste.

 To assemble lasagna: